Curatour/backend/graphql_documentation.md

 # Curatour GraphQL API

+## Getting Started

+Curatour's backend API is built with [GraphQL Ruby](https://graphql-ruby.org/).

+If you're new to GraphQL, a good starting point is the GraphQL Intro at [graphql.org](https://graphql.org/learn/).
+Once you have a basic understanding of GraphQL query and mutation syntax, using Curatour's GraphQL interface outlined below will be straightforward!

 ## Types

 Each GraphQL Type represents the models and their respective attributes available for querying and mutating.

+All GraphQL requests are sent via `POST` HTTP request to the `https://curatour-be.herokuapp.com/graphql` endpoint.

-The following Types and respective fields are available from the `https://curatour-be.herokuapp.com/graphql` endpoint:
+The following Types and their respective fields are available for querying:

 ### User